pduleba/Vault-SL/exercise-02-fully-configured-server/README.md

-# HashiCorp Vault 01 - Exercise 02
+# HashiCorp Vault-SL - Exercise 02

 ### Introduction
 This demonstrates how to run Vault server with: